luizsansigolo-sys/dataanalytics/sql-analytics-architecture/README.md

 The core output of this layer is the **Base_confirmadas** dataset, which serves as the foundation for all downstream dashboards, KPIs, and analytical marts.

+## Analytics Marts – Performance & Consumption Layer

+The analytics marts layer is designed to support fast and reliable consumption of data by dashboards and operational reports.

+This layer builds on top of the integrated analytical model and focuses on:
+- performance optimization
+- simplified schemas
+- pre-aggregated KPIs aligned with business use cases

+Due to the absence of table materialization in the BI tool, thin and purpose- built tables were created to reduce query complexity and improve response time.

+This approach ensures scalability while keeping maintenance costs low, as all marts remain directly dependent on the same upstream integrated source.